DankBot42069/Path-of-exile-2-Tool/README.md

 # PoE2 Auto-Potion Bot

 This tool provides automatic potion usage and other quality-of-life features for Path of Exile 2.
+With support for steam and ggg versions.

 ## ⚠️ WARNING ⚠️